Now, Voyager: Source material

 Olive Higgins Prouty's novel, written in 1941, served as the basis for the film, and other than certain limitations imposed by World War II on the locations for filming, the movie remains fairly true to the novel.

 The novel is considered to be one of the first, if not the first, fictional depictions of psychotherapy, which is depicted fairly realistically for the time, as Prouty herself spent time in a sanitarium following a mental breakdown in 1925.
 This was caused by the death of one of her daughters and proved to be a defining period in her professional life as a writer, as the experience she gained from this episode helped her write not only Now, Voyager, but also her 1927 novel Conflict, both of which have similar themes of recovery following a breakdown.
 Prouty also used this experience to help others in her life who were experiencing mental health issues, including her close friend Sylvia Plath, who was supported both financially and emotionally by Prouty following a suicide attempt in 1953.

 The novel is the third in a pentalogy centered on the fictional Vale family, and by far the most popular.
 The other titles are The White Fawn (1931), Lisa Vale (1938), Home Port (1947), and Fabia (1951).
 The other novels in the series do not feature mental health as centrally as Now, Voyager, but themes and certain elements appear throughout.
 Many characters appear in multiple novels.

+The film was also featured in the 1971 film "Summer of '42" when the principal characters in the film go see the movie in a theatre that summer, erroneously so, as the film had not yet been released.
+It debuted in theaters in October, 1942.

+Home media

+Now, Voyager was released on DVD and Blu-Ray November 26, 2019 (under license from Warner Bros.) by the Criterion Collection, with a previous DVD release from Warner Bros on August 29, 2006.